Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintB/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-- As an FM, I wish to register a vehicle’s check-up
+- As an VFM, I wish to register a vehicle’s check-up

 ### 1.2.
 Customer Specifications and Clarifications